jobcloud/Sylius/docs/book/customers/addresses/address_book.rst

     $address->setStreet('The Burrow');
     $address->setPostcode('000001');

-Then find a customer to which you would like to assign it, and add the address.
+Then find a customer to whom you would like to assign and add the address.

 .. code-block:: php